 In some cases, you’ll need to obtain preauthorization to obtain coverage.
 Other insurers require you to pay a deductible before they pay any claims.
 Deductibles can be quite high, so be sure to ask your insurance company.

 Determine your deductible and copays

 A deductible is how much you have to spend for health services that are covered by your insurance before your insurance company pays for anything.

-In some types of plans, you might have a low monthly health insurance cost or premium each month, but a high deductible.
+With some types of plans, you might have a low monthly health insurance cost, or premium, each month but a high deductible.
 This means you must spend more on healthcare that qualifies for insurance payments before being covered by your plan.

 In other cases, your monthly insurance premium may be higher but your deductible is lower.
 This means you have to spend less on healthcare per year before your insurance coverage kicks in.

 Your plan likely also has copays, which is the amount you pay for each visit to a healthcare professional.
 These are often around $20–$40 but can vary.